Swaty-G/GolangTutorial/README.md

 - `10mymaps/main.go`: A program demonstrating the use of maps in Go
 - `11mystructs/main.go`: A program demonstrating the use of structs in Go
 - `12myif/main.go`: A program demonstrating the use of if statements in Go
+- `13myswitch/main.go`: A program demonstrating the use of switch statements in Go
+- `14loops/main.go`: A program demonstrating the use of loops in Go

 ## Authors